 InfoMaker displays the Report painter default layout of views.
 (Your views may already have been set to the default.
 Now you know how to get back to the default anytime you want to.)

-Now you close the tabbed view at the bottom right of the screen since you are not going to be using those views.
+Now you close the views at the bottom of the screen since you are not going to be using those views.